QCDIS/NaaVRE-website/Readiness-level-framework.md

 - See how viewpoints are important here.
 - Add a glossary with the most important concepts.

+### Aim
+The aim of the readiness level framework is to guide virtual lab developers and users.
+Virtual lab developers are recommended to strive to make their lab available as early as possible in the process, using a continuous development and continuous integration approach to improve the virtual lab and FAIRness of the virtual lab.

 ### User stories
 - As a scientist, I want to use a containerized cell that has been used by another scientists.
 How do I get exactly the same containerized cell?
 Even though the content of the virtual lab has changed?
   -  Should I use version control to see the notebook in the state it was when the Cell was containerized?
+- As a scientists, I want to see what changes are made in the databases that are used by the virtual lab.
+How do I do this?

 ### Roles
 The following roles are involved in the development and use of a virtual lab: